golang/proposal/design/56345-structured-logging.md

 	// should behave like
 	//
 	//     logger.LogAttrs(level, msg, slog.Group("s", slog.Int("a", 1), slog.Int("b", 2)))
+	//
+	// If the name is empty, WithGroup returns the receiver.
 	WithGroup(name string) Handler
 }
     A Handler handles log records produced by a Logger..